 ‘You’re right.
 But the tourists don’t know that and I bet there are others, more handsome than that old bloodsucker anyway.
 I’ll just contact whatever their name is – the Americans who are studying the occult here in Vulturu.
 They must have come up with something.’

 Uh-oh.
 The Morelands.
-Taïga’s friend’s parents.
 Darn it!
 She knew she had forgotten something important.
-She’ll just have to drop by the police station tomorrow with the bike.
+The Morelands are Taïga’s friend’s parents.
+She’ll just have to drop by the police station tomorrow, handing over the bike her granddaughter found.

 Granny nods.
+So much less to pack.
 But of course there’s a hic with Missy.

 ‘We’ll just have to start packing.
 We have to leave before Saturday…’